19hundreds/risks-workflow/05_under-the-hood.md

 * one qube for storing files, called _joe-fsq_
 * one qube for software development or writing, called _joe-devq_
 * a mechanism, based on sdcard, for managing key-files
-* a disaster recovery procedure
+* disaster recovery and backup procedures
-* a backup procedure

 _joe-fsq_ and _joe-devq_ are the tool-set for a virtual identity called Joe.